gameeapp/gamee-contest-2017/Readme.md

 From all contestants, who will be able to reach the goal, we will draw one winner who wins a Tesla Model S for a one day!

 For the first 50 fastest we prepared special GAMEE loot crate.
 Let's go!

+### Shipping
+Contest is open worldwide, but prizes will be only shipped within Czech Republic or Slovakia.
+First prize: rented Tesla for a day can be picked up only in Prague.

 ## The goal

 In this repository there is one of our games, Spinner Winner.